mauget/QSharp-Random-Gen/README.md

 ### What
 A quantum random number generator (QRNG) that consists of three parts:
-1. Quantum computer hardware (or simulator software) used like a coprocessor
+1. Quantum computer hardware (here, simulator software) used like a coprocessor
 1. Microsoft Q# code that orchestrates the quantum computer
-1. Microsoft C# controller code that invokes and handles the Q# code
+1. Microsoft C# driver code that invokes and handles the Q# code

-### Quantum Computer
+## Quantum Computer
 Qqbits and quantum gates compose a quantum computer.
 A qbit corresponds to classical computer bits ... somewhat.
 Its characteristics defy everyday macro-world experience, however.
 If we connect a _sufficient_ number of qbits via a selection of well-known (to quantum